 Students will deliver a group oral presentation and read passages fluently with changes in tone, voice, timing, and expression using echo reading.

 Everyone knows the song "Yankee Doodle," but no one knows who wrote it.
 Most musical historians agree that it was composed in the 1750s.
 In 1755, a British soldier sang the song while he was making fun of tired, dirty American soldiers who fought with the British against the French and Indians.
 The song makes fun of Americans for thinking that a feather was as attractive as a macaroni hairstyle.
 Twenty years later, American soldiers fighing in the Revolutionary War sang the song as they marched into battle against the British.
 Bands played it at sites of military victories, and the song became an unofficial national anthem.

-Give each student a copy of the "Yankee Doodle" lyrics (pick up from the Visitor Center).
+- Give each student a copy of the "Yankee Doodle" lyrics.
 Read the song aloud, modeling fluent reading.
 If possible, have students listend to a recording of the song after your reading.

-Divide the class into 4 groups.
-Assign the first, third, and fifth stanzas to three groups.
+- Divide the class into 4 groups.
+Assign the first, second, and fthird stanzas to three groups.
 Assign the refrain to the fourth group.
-Students will practice reading hte poem aloud and perform it for other classes.
-They can design props such as coonskin caps with a feather stuck in them, a uniform for Washington, or characters dressed in period clothing.
+Students will practice reading the poem aloud and perform it for other classes.
+They can design props such as tricorn caps with a feather stuck in them, a uniform for Washington, or characters dressed in period clothing.
 You might even want to find a recipe for hasty pudding to try.
-Other historic patriotoc songs could be included in the presentation as well.
+Other historic patriotic songs could be included in the presentation as well.

 VocabularyDiscuss unfamiliar vocabulary encountered in the text: Some possible words are listed below.
 After identifying the difficult words, discuss them within the context of the text.